Brazil: Biodiversity and conservation

-Brazil's large territory comprises different ecosystems, such as the Amazon rainforest, recognized as having the greatest biological diversity in the world, with the Atlantic Forest and the Cerrado, sustaining the greatest biodiversity.
+Brazil's large territory comprises different ecosystems, such as the Amazon rainforest, recognized as having the greatest biological diversity in the world, with the Atlantic Forest and the Cerrado sustaining the greatest biodiversity.
 In the south, the Araucaria moist forests grow under temperate conditions.
 The rich wildlife of Brazil reflects the variety of natural habitats.
 Scientists estimate that the total number of plant and animal species in Brazil could approach four million, mostly invertebrates.
-Larger mammals include carnivores pumas, jaguars, ocelots, rare bush dogs, and foxes, and herbivores peccaries, tapirs, anteaters, sloths, opossums, and armadillos.
-Deer are plentiful in the south, and many species of New World monkeys are found in the northern rain forests.
+Larger mammals include carnivores pumas, jaguars, ocelots, rare bush dogs, and foxes, and herbivores peccaries, tapirs, anteaters, sloths, opossums and armadillos.
+Deer are plentiful in the south, and many species of New World monkeys are found in the northern rainforests.

-More than one-fifth of the Amazon Rainforest in Brazil has been completely destroyed, and more than 70 mammals are endangered.
+More than one-fifth of the Amazon rainforest in Brazil has been completely destroyed, and more than 70 mammals are endangered.
 The threat of extinction comes from several sources, including deforestation and poaching.
 Extinction is even more problematic in the Atlantic Forest, where nearly 93% of the forest has been cleared.
 Of the 202 endangered animals in Brazil, 171 are in the Atlantic Forest.
 The Amazon rainforest has been under direct threat of deforestation since the 1970s because of rapid economic and demographic expansion.
 Extensive legal and illegal logging destroy forests the size of a small country per year, and with it a diverse series of species through habitat destruction and habitat fragmentation.
-Since 1970, over 600,000 km2 of the Amazon Rainforest have been cleared by logging.
+Since 1970, over 600,000 km2 of the Amazon rainforest have been cleared by logging.

-By 2013, however, Brazil's "dramatic policy-driven reduction in Amazon Basin deforestation" was a "global exception in terms of forest change", according to scientific journal Science.
-From 2003 to 2011, compared to all other countries in the world, Brazil had the "largest decline in annual forest loss", as indicated in the study using high-resolution satellite maps showing global forest cover changes, reversing widespread deforestation from the 1970s to 2003.
-In 2017, preserved native vegetation occupies 61% of the Brazilian territory.
+In 2017, preserved native vegetation occupied 61% of the Brazilian territory.
 Agriculture occupied only 8% of the national territory and pastures 19.7%.
-In terms of comparison, in 2019, although 43% of the entire European continent has forests, only 3% of the total forest area in Europe is of native forest.
-Brazil has a strong interest in conservation as its agriculture sector directly depends on its forests.
+For comparison, in 2019, although 43% of the entire European continent has forests, only 3% of the total forest area in Europe is of native forest.
+Brazil has a strong interest in conservation, as its agriculture sector directly depends on its forests.